MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/security/driver-security-checklist.md

-    1. Download the tool from here: [Device Guard and Credential Guard hardware readiness tool](https://www.microsoft.com/download/details.aspx?id=53337)
+    1. Download the tool from here: [Device Guard and Credential Guard hardware readiness tool](https://www.microsoft.com/download/details.aspx?id=53337).

     2. Unzip the tool on the target test machine.

 -   **Configure PowerShell to allow for the execution of unsigned scripts.**

-    The readiness tool is a PowerShell script.
-To work with the readiness tool script open an Administrator PowerShell script.
+    The Readiness Tool is a PowerShell script.
+To work with the Readiness Tool script, open an Administrator PowerShell script.

     If Execution-Policy is not already set to allow running script, then you should manually set it as shown here.